Skip to content

 from pysamsungnasa import SamsungNasa

-from pysamsungnasa.device import IndoorNasaDevice
+from pysamsungnasa.protocol.factory.messages.indoor import (

 async def smart_thermostat(target_temp=22, hysteresis=0.5):